Paula M. Niedenthal: Basic emotions organize concepts into categories

 An individual is more likely to associate an emotional experience into a category based on relevance and emotional response categorization.
 Niedenthal proposes that the experienced emotional state increases the use of all emotional response categories and not just the one being experienced.

 Selective attention to emotional response

 Niedenthal and colleagues contend that while experiencing an emotional state, an individual selectively attends the response to stimuli that have greater emotional meaning and importance.
 These previously experienced emotional responses have a larger impact on the judgments and behaviors.

 An individual experiencing a strong emotional state due to naturally occurring events will organize their perceptual and conceptual worlds differently from those in a neutral state.
 In other words: when experiencing a strong emotional state, an individual is more likely to associate the experienced emotion with the targeted objects or event(s).
 The stimulated person(s) is more likely to associate a wider range of objects and events that are associated with the specific emotion than would the non-stimulated person.
-It is important to note that emotional response categorization is context dependent in that the resulting response depends greatly on an individual's past experiences.
+Emotional response categorization is context dependent in that the resulting response depends greatly on an individual's past experiences.